obsidianmd/obsidian-help/en/How to/Format your notes.md

 ```

-Obsidian supports linking to notes in Mermaid,
-these links will not show up on [[Graph view]].
+Obsidian supports linking to notes in Mermaid, these links won't show up on [[Graph view]].

 ````md
 ```mermaid
 graph TD